Legorvey/motosense/README.md

 # MOTOSENSE: Vibration Monitoring System

-MOTOSENSE is an industrial grade vibration monitoring system designed to track the health of mechanical components, specifically for the CVT system of the Honda Vario 160 motorcycle.
+MOTOSENSE is a vibration monitoring system designed to track the health of mechanical components, specifically for the CVT system of the motorcycle.
 This system utilizes a Raspberry Pi and ADXL345 sensor for real time data acquisition, edge processing for instant alerts, and cloud database integration for long term trend analysis.

 ## Project Overview
 The system features two primary operational modes: